kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 ---
 title: "Logins and sessions"
 permalink: /docs/devel/webui_rest/logins/
+docgroup: "devel-rest"
+excerpt: "Kismet uses a standard login and session cookie system which is easily supported by most HTTP libraries."
 ---

 Kismet uses HTTP basic-auth to submit login information, and session cookies to retain login state.